Has your equity increased?

 Despite recent ups and downs in property prices, there is every chance that your home is still your biggest asset, and is worth considerably more than you paid for it.

-As a result, many millions of Britons who may have reached or are approaching retirement age, may now find themselves with a wealth of equity that far outweighs their savings and income.
+UK house prices in the last decade have risen by 41%.
+As a result, millions of Britons who may have reached or are approaching retirement age, may now find themselves with a wealth of equity that far outweighs their savings and income.

 The greater the value of your property, the larger the amount of equity you can release.
 This could be beneficial for those approaching retirement that need a financial boost to maintain a certain lifestyle, or simply to spend their money on some well-deserved luxuries.